-With the downturn of the economy, it is not uncommon for many companies to begin laying people off.
-Generally companies begin by laying off people who have been there the shortest time.
-Often this means that people in their twenties are often the hardest hit demographic when it comes to layoffs.
+When there is a downturn in the economy, it is not uncommon for many companies to begin laying off employees.
+Generally, companies begin laying off people who have been there the shortest time.
+Often, this means that people in their 20s are the hardest hit demographic when it comes to layoffs.

-When you are faced with a layoff it can devastate you financially if you are not prepared.
-It is important to make a commitment to follow a budget every month, and to make every effort to get out of debt.
+When you are faced with a layoff, it can devastate you financially if you are not prepared.
+It is important to make a commitment to follow a monthly budget and make every effort to get out of debt.
 You should also carefully consider any loans that you take out, and what would happen if you were not able to pay them back.

-While you are at your company you should work with a positive attitude and give it your very best commitment.
-This may protect you from being laid off, but it can also help you to receive good references when you are looking for a new job.
+While you are employed, you should stay positive and do your best work with focus and commitment.
+This may protect you from being laid off, and can also help you to receive good references when you are looking for a new job.